 When it comes to bone health, we’ve been conditioned to reach for a gallon of milk.
 A standard 8-ounce glass of dairy milk provides about 300–306 mg of calcium, which is roughly 25% of your daily needs.
 But what if you’re lactose intolerant, vegan, or simply tired of dairy?
+The truth is, some of the most calcium-dense foods on the planet don’t come from a cow.
+From ancient seeds to fermented soy, here are ten powerhouses that deliver more calcium per serving than milk, while offering additional benefits for your heart and gut.

 1. The Heavyweight Champion: Calcium-Set Tofu